|

 Just a few: Hyperbolic cut on his skirt, diagonals across his chest

-and skirt, papyrus scroll as a cylinder, angles everywhere.
-Is he
+and skirt, papyrus scroll as a cylinder.
+Are the markings on his arm

 Why did the Christian religion

-"drop the ball" and just kept the straight
+drop the ball and just kept the straight cross?
+After

-cross?
-After all, Coptic Christians in Egypt adopted the Ankh as
+all, Coptic Christians in Egypt adopted the Ankh as their own symbol

 is quite difficult to understand and might be elusive -- and possibly